 With Nick Carter of the Backstreet Boys on His New Film Dead 7

 I was delightfully surprised at what a positive guy Nick came off as.
 He took something he always wanted to do and made it happen.
-Just a little reminder that celebrities are still chasing dreams.
-Glad to see that Nick made on of his come true.
+Just a little reminder that celebrities are chasing dreams outside of contracts.
+Glad to see that Nick made one of his come true.

 Fact: Nick grew up watching Clint Eastwood films with his father.